MEEWStudios/microwalvo/game.md

 title: About
 sections:
   Where's Ronaldo?: |
-    Where’s Ronaldo is a competitive four player game in which players control a spotlight with the objective of locating the elusive Ronaldo.
-Grouped into teams of two, players use unique powerups to gain an edge and slow down the opposing team.
+    Where’s Ronaldo is our video game version of the classic Where's Waldo book with a few twists!
   About: |
-    Where's Ronaldo is a competitive/cooperative two or four player game, where the players are divided into two teams.
-Players control a spotlight and the objective is to find Ronaldo, who can be found anywhere in a top down view of the level.
-Any part of the map that is not illuminated by the spotlight is darkened, and Ronaldo will not be viewable unless the spotlight is on him.
-Ronaldo does not move, and will explode upon being found.
-Ronaldo wears green stripes and a distinctive monocle, and there will be other lookalikes that will punish the player if they are mistaken for Ronaldo.
-Players must hover above Ronaldo for a certain amount of time to score a point.
-Ronaldo re-spawns again in a random location once he is found.
-The players with the most amount of points within the time limit wins the round and or match.
-In addition, players can use power-ups that will appear on the map to aid themselves or attack the opposing team.
+    Ronaldo is a competitive two to four player game in which players control a spotlight with the objective of locating the opponent's elusive Ronaldo who can be found anywhere in a top down view of the level.
+A Ronaldo can be red, purple, blue, or green.
+Each player is assigned a Ronaldo on the map, if an opposing player finds an opponent's Ronaldo and puts them under the spotlight for a few seconds, their Ronaldo is "captured" and the capturer starts gaining points over time!
+After a few seconds, a key will spawn on the map, the player who got captured must get the key in order to release their Ronaldo and stop the opponent from receiving points.
+Be carfeul becasue there are also fake imposter Ronaldos on the map who will decrease your score by a lot if you capture them!
+The players with the most amount of points within the two-minute time limit wins the round.
+In addition, players can use power-ups that will appear on the map to modify their spotlight and help them find Ronaldos faster.
   Goals: |
-    * Find (and explode) Ronaldo as fast and as many times as possible
+    * Find opposing Ronaldos and earn as much points as possible within two mintues!
-    * Delay the opposing team in finding Ronaldo by using the provided power-ups on the map
+    * Use the provided power-ups on the map to your advantage!
-    * Avoid mistaking Ronaldo for one of his lookalikes
   Rules: |
-    * In order to earn points, the player must hover over Ronaldo once he is found for 3 seconds
+    * In order to capture Ronaldo and earn points, the player must hover over Ronaldo once he is found for 3 seconds.
+The player will then gain points over time and the captured Ronaldo will no longer be on the map
-    * Players cannot simply "camp" an opposing team member by following/overlapping their spotlight everywhere, or both teams will begin to lose points after a certain amount of time
+    * To release Ronaldo, the player who got their Ronaldo captured must pickup the key that spawns 5 seconds after their Ronaldo was captured.
   Obstacles: |
-    * The player can only reveal Ronaldo or other power-ups on the map by moving over them with their spotlight
-    * If the player mistakes and explodes a lookalike for Ronaldo, they will lose points
+    * Avoid mistaking Ronaldo for one of his lookalikes!
+    * Release your Ronaldo from jail so the opponent stops gaining points
   Powerups: |
-    * Strengthening your own spotlight to earn you double points whenever you find Ronaldo
-    * Weakening the opposing team's spotlight to decrease the points they earn for finding Ronaldo
-    * Decreasing the opposing team's movement speed
+    * Speedup: Your spotlight moves faster for 8 seconds.
+    * Magnify: Your spotlight increases in size for 8 seconds.
 ---